molpopgen/fwdpy/docs/plugins.rst

 Recipes
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

+..note:: These recipes will start simply and quickly get advanced.
+They'll show you what stuff from fwdpp_ is exposed to Cython and you'll also see some that *fwdpy* defines that may be of use for your own plugins.

 First things first: how to go from a :class:`fwdpy.fwdpy.Spop` to a singlepopt_t in a plugin:

 .. code-block:: cython